RO5N/graphql_example/README.md

 ## Framework of the project

+[GraphQL](https://graphql.org) is a query language for your API.
 [Next.js](https://github.com/zeit/next.js) is a framework for server-rendered React apps.
 [material-ui](https://material-ui.com/) is React components for faster and easier web development.